stephenslab/gtex-eqtls/doc/notes/MultiTissueAnalysis.md

 **_Important_**

  This is a large data-set.
-It is always not good idea to run any software / methods in development in this production-level data.
+It is always not good idea to run any software / methods in development on production-level data.
 My strategy for this project is to make a small subset of data to test on each step, fix the software / workflow and establish the procedure.
 Once established, I will run the analysis on the entire data-set. **Only comments / results fro the full data-set is documented here**.
  The subset of data is generated using the [same data](SumstatsDB.md) I have prepared for the `matrix-ash` method development.
 This also makes these two methods developments comparable.
  The `snakemake` workflow are identical between the subset and the full data, except the difference in `config.yaml` which is a symbolic link to configurations under either version.
 Switching between versions is just `make lite` vs `make full`.
  The Lite version is prepared by commands below, under `preprocessing` folder: